 About

-I'm a faculty member at Tel Aviv University and visiting faculty at the Technion, where I was fortunate to start my career as a professor before moving to TAU.
+I'm also a visiting faculty member at the Technion, where I was fortunate to start my career as a professor before moving to Tel Aviv University.
 My research group currently spans both institutes.

 [CV]